 Good nutrition is essential in pet care.
 High quality nutrition plays a key role is making your dog grow healthily.
 It is also important to feed your dog the right amount of balanced diet.
 How and how much you feed your dog is the best way to prevent long-time nutritional-induced diseases.

-Loss and decrease in appetite may reflect many issues, and the first one to take into consideration is illnesses.
+Weight loss and decreased appetite may reflect many issues, and the first one to take into consideration is illnesses.
 Sick dogs will stop eating due to an underlying pain or discomfort.
 It is important to distinguish this from the dog who does not eat because of food dislike.